JetBrains/ring-ui/README.md

    - `npm run build` to build a production bundle
    - `npm run create-component` to create a new component template with styles and tests

-### Slow start
+### Not-so-quick start

+In case boilerplate generators are not your thing and you prefer to understand the inner workings a bit better.

-1. Add the JetBrains internal registry to `.npmrc` in your project folder:
+1. Add the JetBrains internal registry to `.npmrc` in your project directory:
    ``` shell
    echo 'registry = http://registry.npmjs.org' >> .npmrc
    ```